What single measure describes your overall health? Your blood pressure? Calorie intake? Weight?

 After all, are you comparing yourself to your elderly neighbour?
 Your teenage cross-country runner daughter?
 It’s hard to know where you stand in relation to everyone else, and different respondents might compare themselves to different groups.

-Instead, many researchers will ask a series of health-related questions and perform a factor analysis, which generates a standardized score of health.
+Instead, many researchers will ask a series of health-related questions and perform a factor analysis, which generates a standardised score of health.

 When to use factor analysis